IanYangChina/IanYangChina.github.io/readme.md

 </a>

 #### News
+- [2023 Aug.]
+Congratulation to my colleague Yan Gao for his accepted paper titled "Efficient Hierarchical Reinforcement Learning for Mapless Navigation with Predictive Neighbouring Space Scoring" on T-ASE!
+- [2023 Aug.]
+Congratulation to myself for passing the viva which took 5.5 hours!
 - [2023 June.]
 I submitted my PhD thesis, wish me luck!
 - [2023 May.]
 Our review paper is officially accepted by the IEEE Transaction on Cognitive and Developmental Systems! <a href="https://arxiv.org/abs/2303.05344">
              <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/6/6c/PDF_icon.svg/1200px-PDF_icon.svg.png" width="15" height="15">